A children's book review blog

 Hello from Bookish Dad

 If you've ever tried to look up a children's book online before buying it, you already know the problem.
 Every review is either a publisher blurb cosplaying as criticism or an Amazon paragraph that reads like it was generated by someone who has never met a child and possibly has never met a book.
 They are all five stars.
 They all say the illustrations are vibrant.
-None of them tell you that the rhyme scheme falls apart on page six and your kid will notice and ask you why, or that the protagonist is a deeply unlikeable rabbit, or that this is a book to read at 7pm and absolutely not at 7:45 when you are trying to wind a small person down.
+None of them tell you that the rhyme scheme falls apart on page six and your kid will notice and ask you why.
+None of them tell you that the protagonist is a deeply unlikable rabbit.
+None of them tell you that this is a book to read at 7pm and absolutely not at 7:45 when you are trying to wind a small person down and the rhythm of the prose is going to do the opposite of that.

 Mostly reviews.
-New picture books, old picture books, early readers, the chapter books my daughter is currently inhaling at five in the morning before anyone else is awake, and whatever my son is roaring his way through this month (it is almost always something with a creature in it).
-Occasionally posts like this one, where I think out loud about reading aloud as a thing — what it does, why kids ask for the same book seventeen nights in a row, why the bedtime story is one of the strangest little rituals we have.
+New picture books.
+Old picture books.
+Early readers.
+The chapter books my daughter is tearing through right now.
+Whatever my son is roaring his way through this month, which is almost always something with a creature in it.
+Occasionally posts like this one, where I think out loud about reading aloud as a thing — what it does, why kids ask for the same book seventeen nights in a row, why the bedtime story is one of the strangest little rituals we have and one of the only ones I'd defend with my life.

 I will have opinions.
 I will share them plainly.
 I do voices when I read aloud and I am not embarrassed about it, and I bring roughly the same energy to writing about these books.
 I'm not a professional critic.
 I'm a guy who has read The Very Hungry Caterpillar approximately one billion times and has, against my own better judgment, developed thoughts.

 If you'd rather not check the site, there's a weekly email that rounds up whatever I've posted.
-It goes out on Sundays.
+Goes out on Sundays.
 That's the whole pitch.